-May 13, 2021 Chapter 10 - Environment 1 2 3 Policy 10P-10: Continue to partner with jurisdictions in British Columbia to minimize impacts on water quality, including what affects shellfish habitat.
+October 29, 2021 Chapter 10 - Environment 1 2 3 Policy 10P-10: Continue to partner with jurisdictions in British Columbia to minimize impacts on water quality, including what affects shellfish habitat.
 4 5 6 7 Policy 10P-11: Work within the structure of County programs such as the WRIA Watershed Management Planning process to achieve improvements in land use Best Management Practices that will positively affect change in marine water quality.
 8 9 10 Policy 10P-12: Continue to develop programs that identify potential pollution sources and ensure timely and science-based approaches are used in response to problems as they arise.
 11 12 13 14 Policy 10P-13: Develop educational tools and opportunities to raise public awareness of marine issues and to inform them of how they can have a positive impact by helping preserve these marine resources.
 15 16 17 18 19 Policy 10P-14: Identify areas (such as wetlands and the nearshore environment) that are important to shellfish habitat preservation.
 Also identify river and stream processes that adversely impact shellfish habitat.
 Use this information when making land use management and preservation decisions.
 20 21 22 23 24 Policy 10P-15: Create a tracking mechanism to document progress made toward improving downgraded shellfish areas.
 This information will be useful not only in supporting an upgrade when water quality shows improvement, but also in preventing degradation in currently approved shellfish areas.
 25 26 27 28 29 Policy 10P-16: Work with the County Shellfish Advisory Committees, Marine Resources Committee, Salmon Recovery Fund Board, WRIA Watershed Management Board, and other local, state, federal, and tribal agencies to address issues associated with shellfish, shellfish area closures, and shellfish habitat.
 30 31 32 Policy 10P-17: Consider establishing the Drayton Harbor Watershed as a sending area when considering a transfer of development rights (TDR) program in.
 33 34 35 Policy 10P-18 Support the Department of Health's On-Site Sewage System (OSS) Program as a means to lower degradation of our waterways.
-36 Other Marine an d Marine Dependent Organisms and Systems 37 38 39 40 41 but also a myriac the capacity to fu increasingly affec m supports not only local, critical, and global fisheries resources, d of interdependent organisms, the importance of which we lack ally grasp.
-The Marine ecosystem is a complex web of life that is ted by anthropogenic impacts.
-Toxics, hormones, heavy metals, a substances flushed into pearshore and marine environments with and other harmful substances flushed into nearshore and marine environments with stormwater have been shown to have deleterious cumulative impacts on a range of aquatic and marine dependent organisms.
+36 Other Marine and d Marine Dependent Organisms and Systems 37 38 39 40 41 42 but also a myriad the capacity to ful increasingly affect and other harmful ur Marine system supports not only local, critical, and global fisheries resources, it also a myriad of interdependent organisms, the importance of which we lack e capacity to fully grasp.
+The Marine ecosystem is a complex web of life that is creasingly affected by anthropogenic impacts.
+Toxics, hormones, heavy metals, and other harmful substances flushed into nearshore and marine environments with permwater have been shown to have deleterious cumulative impacts on a range of aquatic and marine dependent organisms.
 Whatcom County will take steps to halt

-May 13, 2021 Chapter 10 - Environment 1 2 the practice of tre system as a water eating its streams and rivers as a storm sewer and the marine treatment facility.
-3 4 5 Policy 10P-19: Promote Best Management Practices, land use, and stormwater policies that result in a minimal release of harmful chemicals and metallic substances into surface water and the marine 6 environment.
+October 29, 2021 Chapter 10 - Environment 1 2 the practice of tr system as a water eating its streams and rivers as a state treatment facility. torm sewer and the marine 3 4 5 Policy 10P-19: Promote Best Management Practices policies that result in a minimal reand metallic substances into surfaenvironment. elease of harmful chemicals